apache/nuttx/README.txt

   environments.

-  Advantages:  (1) NuttX header files are built into the tool chain, and (2) related support tools like NXFLAT tools and the ROMFS genromfs tools can be built into your toolchain.
+  Advantages:  (1) NuttX header files are built into the tool chain, and (2) related support tools like NXFLAT tools, the ROMFS genromfs tools, and the kconfig-frontends tools can be built into your toolchain.

   Disadvantages:  This tool chain is not was well supported as some other toolchains.
 GNU tools are not my priority and so the buildroot tools